SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 * `prod100k`: up to 100,000 connections, minimum requirements: 8 CPU, 28 GB memory
 * `prod200k`: up to 200,000 connections, minimum requirements: 12 CPU, 56 GB memory

+### Disk storage

+The [PubSub+ deployment uses disk storage](//docs.solace.com/Configuring-and-Managing/Configuring-Storage.htm#Storage-) for logging, configuration, guaranteed messaging and other purposes.

-#### Storage requirements
+Storage size requirements summary for the scaling tiers:

-**Storage as a function of scaling tier.**
+* `dev`: no guaranteed performance: 5GB
+* `prod100`: up to 100 connections, 7GB
+* `prod1k`: up to 1,000 connections, 14GB
+* `prod10k`: up to 10,000 connections, 18GB
+* `prod100k`: up to 100,000 connections, 30GB
+* `prod200k`: up to 200,000 connections, 34GB

+The use of a persistent storage is recommended, otherwise if a pod-local storage is used data will be lost with the loss of a pod.
+The `storage.persistent` parameter is set by default.

-This quickstart is expected to work with all [Types of Volumes](//kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes ) your Kubernetes environment supports.
+This quickstart is expected to work with all [types of volumes](//kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes ) your Kubernetes environment supports.
 It has been specifically tested and has built-in support for:
 * awsElasticBlockStore (when specifying `aws` as cloud provider  in `values.yaml`); and
 * gcePersistentDisk (`aws` cloud provider)

-The Solace deployment uses disk storage for logging, configuration, guaranteed messaging and other purposes.
-The use of a persistent storage is recommended, otherwise if a pod-local storage is used data will be lost with the loss of a pod.

 A [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/ ) is used to obtain a persistent storage that is external to the pod.
+It is expected that there is at least one StorageClass available in your environment.
+By default the `pubsubplus` chart `storage.useStorageClass` parameter is not set and the deployment will try to use the "default" StorageClass in your environment.
+Adjust the value to a specific StorageClass name if necessary.

 For a list of of available StorageClasses, execute
 ```sh
 kubectl get storageclass
 ```

-It is expected that there is at least one StorageClass available.
-By default the `pubsubplus` chart is configured to use the default StorageClass in your environment, adjust the `storage.useStorageClass` value if necessary.

 Refer to your Kubernetes environment's documentation if a StorageClass needs to be created or to understand the differences if there are multiple options.

-#### Exposing the Solace event broker services
+### Exposing the Solace event broker services

-Service ports.

 The default way of exposing the Solace event broker services is through an external load balancer.
 The options are ClusterIP, NodePort and LoadBalancer (default), which are the standard [Kubernetes service types](//kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).

-To configure other options, adjust/override the `service.type` parameter in `values.yaml`.
+To configure other options, adjust/override the `service.type` parameter.

-#### Using pod label "active" to identify the active event broker node
+### Using pod label "active" to identify the active event broker node

 The deployment is complete if all Solace pods are running, ready and the active message broker pod's label is "active=true".
 The exposed `solace` service will now forward traffic to the active message broker node.
 Refer to section [Using pod label "active"](#using-pod-label-active-to-identify-the-active-message-broker-node) for more information about what needs to be in place for the active pod's label to become "active" and possible related issues.